• Proposed

 Justification

-Cortinarius quadrisporus is an ectomycorrhizal species found in association with Nothofagus dombeyi and Lophozonia obliqua (Nahuelbuta National Park and San Pablo de Tregua Reserve in Chile), N. dombeyi and N. pumilio (Nahuel Huapi National Park in Argentina), and N. dombeyi, L. alpina, and L. obliqua (Villarrica National Park in Chile).
-This species is associated with an increasingly threatened Nothofagus forest.
-Deforestation, forest fires (intentional and accidental due to drought and climate change), invasive species like Pseudotsuga menziesii (Oregon pine) and cattle farming are a growing threat.
-Cortinarius quadrisporus is considered a rare species.
-No records have been made since the species publication (Nouhra et al. 2021).
-It is expected conservatively that there are no more than 15-30 mature individuals per site, that would be found with a greater sampling effort.
-Then, considering that the species is associated with an increasingly threatened Nothofagus forests (Miranda et al., 2017; CONAF 1999 and 2020), it is approximated that the current population size is no bigger than 10,000 mature individuals.
-The generation time of this species is 50 years, and it is inferred that due to climate change and other threats, such as deforestation, fires increase, alien species and cattle, the area suitable for the specific forest which harbors this species will decrease conservatively 15% in the next 30 years (year 2050) and, as a consequence, the population size of fungal species is in continuing decline.
-This species is assessed as Vulnerable - VU C2a(ii).
+Cortinarius quadrisporus is an ectomycorrhizal species that has been found in association with Nothofagus dombeyi, N. obliqua, N. pumilio and N. alpina.
+This species is associated with an increasingly threatened Nothofagus forest system.
+Deforestation, forest fires (intentional and accidental due to drought and climate change), invasive species like Pseudotsuga menziesii and cattle farming are growing threats.
+C. quadrisporus is considered a rare species.
+No records have been made since the species' publication (Nouhra et al. 2021).
+It is expected, conservatively, that there are no more than 15-30 mature individuals per site, that would be found with a greater sampling effort.
+Then, considering that the species is associated with increasingly threatened Nothofagus forests (CONAF et al. 1999, Miranda et al. 2017, CONAF 2020), it is estimated that the current population size is no bigger than 10,000 mature individuals.
+It is inferred that due to climate change and other threats, such as deforestation, fires increase, alien species and cattle, the area suitable for the specific forest which harbours this species will decrease conservatively by 15% in the next 30 years (year 2050) and, as a consequence, the population size of fungal species is in continuing decline.
+This species is assessed as Vulnerable under criterion C2a(ii).

 Geographic range